 What do the reviews say?

 Always read reviews as they are from paying customers like you, and make sure they are relevant and refer to weddings.
+Someone with a lot of experience will have lots of reviews.

 Hope this helps, its a big day in your life after all.